lenablechmann/guthrat-immobilien/README.md

 - improve your `DOM` manipulation skills by leaving the `HTML` files as empty as possible and creating all of the content dynamically with `Javascript`
 - make the design responsive and intuitive, look into design layouts
 - learn to define a minimum viable product and stick with it (avoid feature creep)
+- this project is mostly done to learn vanilla css and js file organization and modules, even though such an approach isn't optimal in "real world", since it'd impede the SEO

 ## MVP specification (Minimum Viable Product)
 1. Top nav bar with contact info and maybe a logo